deltadevsde/prism/README.md

 ### Starting the sequencer

-If redis is installed and the local devnet is running, Deimos can be started.
-Deimos can be started in two different ways, as a sequencer (which creates the proofs later on;TODO: more info and link to documentation needed) or as a lightclient (to verify the proofs posted on Celestia using the cryptographic commitments).
+If Redis is installed and the local devnet is running, Deimos can be started.
+Deimos can be started in two different ways, as a sequencer (service provider and proof generator) or as a light-client (to verify the proofs posted on Celestia using the cryptographic commitments).
 To start the sequencer, run the following command:

 ```bash
 cargo run sequencer